 Example: Airline Deregulation

 On October 24, 1978, the Airline Deregulation Act solved this problem.
 Safety was the only part of the industry that remained regulated.
 Competition rose, fares dropped, and more people took to the skies.
 Over time, many companies could no longer compete.
 They either were merged, acquired or went bankrupt.
-As a result, just four airlines control 85 percent of the U.S. market: American, Delta, United, and Southwest.
+As a result, just four airlines control 85% of the U.S. market: American, Delta, United, and Southwest.
 Deregulation has created a near-monopoly.